pprot-intel/2022.1_DXA_FIRST_USE/README.md

 ### Task

+Find out more about OpenVINO Toolkit:
+- what *exactly* is it for, what can you do with it?
+- where can you learn how to use it?
+- where can you download it from?

-Find and install 2022.1 OpenVINO Toolkit.
-Run inference on the linked Pointilism-9.onnx model and example coco_square.jpg image (or use any other image if you wish!)
+Try to get a general idea about OpenVINO, and when you're ready, install 2022.1 release and run inference on the linked Pointilism-9.onnx model and the example coco_square.jpg image (or use any other image, if you wish!)

 **Goal:** run inference and display results as a new (style-transfered) image